cubanismo/mathcrunch/README.md

 OBJS = ... $(CGPUOBJS)
 ```

-Additionally, note the build rules for GPU/DSP C files generate intermeediate assembly files named `g_[your_base_file_name].s`.
+Additionally, note the build rules for GPU/DSP C files generate intermediate assembly files named `g_[your_base_file_name].s`.
 You can safely ignore these, and you probably want to add a rule such as `g_*.s` to your .gitignore file to avoid checking them in.
 They will be deleted by the default `clean` rule.
 Feel free to peruse these files to better understand the code the compilers are generating.
 It's a great way to build an understanding of JRISC, and also the only way to figure out what's going on when you think you may be encountering a compiler bug, of which there are several (See comments in gpugame.c).

 ## Enabling debug output